Mondays with Poppa start with this post.

 You are growing up in an era that is more unsettled than the one I was raised in.
 I intend no exaggeration to describe it as dangerous.
 Our family experienced the benefits of peace for seven decades.
 We’ve never known civil war or the threat of foreign invasion in our country.
 We trusted authority.
 The government, the military, and peace officers, note that appellation, were for us.
 A tried and tested liberal democracy served our country well from the time of Confederation.

 But the times are changing.
-What was trusted is now under threat from the rise of authoritarianism.
+What was trusted in our province is now under threat from the rise of authoritarianism.
 Nations invade peaceful nations with impunity.
 Masked, armed agents, harass and imprison their own citizens for the purpose of terror.
 Worse still, there is a growing acceptance for a union of faith with power.
 A nationalism that is less civic and decidedly more self-righteous religiosity, grasping for power.
 It has taken hold of a good portion of people espousing Christian faith in America and is seeping into our country and most notably the province we live in, and is seeking a place at the tables of churches.

 I am a Christian.